 - Reason

-- Alternative track presented for HCP consideration
+- Current-line alternative presented for HCP consideration

 - Indication